Engee documentation

 Details

-Once an object is closed, it can no longer create new events.
-However, given that a closed thread may still have data to read in the buffer, you should use eof to check if the data can be read.
-Use the FileWatching package to be notified when writing to or reading from a stream is supported.
+After the object is closed, it will no longer be able to create new events.
+However, given that a closed stream can still contain read data in the buffer, you should use eof to check if the data can be read.
+Use the FileWatching package to receive notifications if writing to or reading from a stream is supported.
 The function outputs true if the object is open and false if the object is closed.

 io = open("my_file.txt", "w+"); # opens the file my_file.txt in "w+" mode (write and read)